Robbenbomber/robbenbomber.github.io/_posts/2026-01-08-the-school-system-is-systematically-flawed.md

 ---

 {: .prompt-tip }
-> **Content Information:** I am not a expert and this is purely based on research i've done and my personal opinion.
+> **Content Information:** I am not a expert and this is purely based on research I've done and my personal opinion.

 {: .prompt-warning }
 > This post talks mainly about Germany, unless specified otherwise.